SnowLaboratory/Laravel-Mirror/README.md

 <a name="usage"></a>
 ## Usage
-Registering a strategy is as simple as comparing two values.
-We added some utilities for quick scaffolding.
+Registering a strategy is as simple as comparing two values!
+We added some utilities for convenience.
 For example, recommending blog posts with similar titles:

 ```php
 use SnowBuilds\Mirror\Concerns\Recommendations;